How to retain young talent in a competitive landscape

 1. Understand what young talent really wants

 To retain young talent, it’s first crucial to understand what motivates them.
 Unsurprisingly, pay remains a key driver, with 1 in 3 young workers actively seeking higher salaries.
 However, it’s far from the only factor.
-Our research shows that:- 24% want better growth and training opportunities
+Our research shows that:

 - 1 in 4 are seeking improved work-life balance